the-nulldev/fine-tuning-a-model-for-transliteration/README.md

-# Fine-tuning a Model for Anglicization of Polish Names and Toponyms
+# Fine-tuning a Model for Transliteration

 ## Introduction
 You have a Facebook penfriend from Poland.
 His name is Alexandre, but it's  written as Aleksandre in Poland.
 Recently, he traveled abroad and posted a photo with Stany Zjednoczone (the United States) as the geolocation.
 You can't understand where he is since the geolocation is in Polish.
 This frustrates you, so you decide to fine-tune a transformers model so that all Polish names and toponyms are automatically anglicized.